BUU22594 Organisation Change for Sustainable Futures 2025/26

 Module Description

 This course is designed for students who want to think deeply and creatively about the reality of our shared future given the twin environmental crises we face, of climate change and biodiversity loss.
 These crises alter not just planetary systems, but all our assumptions about management and organisation.
 Students will be introduced to climate & biodiversity science literacy, then examine assumptions that are built deeply into business philosophy, such as capitalism, colonialism, value, growth, efficiency, production, consumption.
 We will then work with emerging concepts that deconstruct these assumptions: political ecology, Doughnut Economics, Natural Capital, de-growth, Indigenous cyclical modelling, and emergent strategy, to name a few.
 These concepts stretch the span of many disciplines: economics, development, psychology, planning, policy studies and marketing.
-Equipped with the conceptual vocabulary and analytical processes for diagnosing the threats of climate change and biodiversity loss from individual, firm-level and systems-level perspectives, the course will creatively trial visions of alternative organisational futures.
-We will look at current policy in this space and students will work through the process of developing a biodiversity strategy that aligns with current international best practice.
+Equipped with the conceptual vocabulary and analytical processes for diagnosing the threats of climate change and biodiversity loss from individual, firm-level and systems-level perspectives, the course will creatively trial visions of alternative economic and organisational futures aligned with the Nature Positive Economy.

 Learning and Teaching Approach

 The module will follow a seminar format with emphasis on readings and discussion of assigned materials.
-Students will complete an MCQ, a group project and presentation.
+Students will complete weekly quizzes, a group project and presentation.
 This module will be delivered primarily in-person with occasional online learning.
-Learning material (weekly content -readings/podcasts/other) will be made available online to be reviewed in advance and discussed during an in-person weekly seminar.
-The module will use a broad range of learning approaches which will include online and in-person discussions and debates, practical exercises, reflective practice, and group work amongst others.
+Learning material (weekly content -readings/podcasts/other) will be made available online to be reviewed in.
+The module will use a broad range of learning approaches which may include in-person discussions, practical exercises, reflective practice, and group work amongst others.

 Module Level Learning Outcomes

-• Recognize and explain the importance of the natural environment to management and organizational thought;
+- Recognize and explain the importance of the natural environment to management and organisational thought;

-• Communicate with environmental literacy – to speak in sophisticated scientific, economic, social and psychological ways about the environmental crises
+- Communicate with environmental literacy – to speak in sophisticated scientific, economic and social ways about the environmental crises

-• Develop the conceptual and methodological tools needed to analyze the interacting systems of nature, organization, economy, public policy, and technology;
+- Develop the conceptual and methodological tools needed to analyse the interacting systems of nature, organisation, economy, public policy, and technology;

 Relation to Degree